arm-university/micro-course/Markdown microcourse v2.md

 **What is the Internet of Things (IoT)?**

 One way in which technology is improving our lives is by adding computers to everything.
 These computers are tiny but contain sensors that allow the computer to control a system or device.
 They can also transmit and receive data to and from the internet.
-This allows much more precise control over the device as digital sensors are more precise that analogue sensors in some applications such as temperature control.
+This allows much more precise control over the device as digital sensors are more precise than analogue sensors in some applications such as temperature control.

 In this project we will be designing and making a "smart" street light for a city.
 The city currently has traditional street lights and these use a lot of electricity and have sodium bulbs which are expensive to replace.